What You Should Do for a Cat Bite or Scratch

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Also, people can contract cat scratch fever, also called cat scratch disease (CSD).
-This comes from cats infected with Bartonella henselae bacteria.
+People can also contract cat scratch fever, also called cat scratch disease (CSD).
+This comes from cats infected with Bartonella henselae bacteria from flea bites, blood transfusions or fighting with other infected cats.
 A bite, scratch or even the saliva of an infected cat can pass it along.

-First, you want to try to flush out as much bacteria as possible.
-To do this, press on the wound gently to cause some bleeding.
-The blood will help move the bacteria from the wound.
+First, you want to try to flush out as much bacteria as possible and then irrigate the wound with water.

 Your doctor will likely do the following:

 Remember, it’s important to act quickly if you get a cat bite.
-See your doctor to help cut the risk for infection.
+Call your doctor as soon as possible to help cut the risk for infection.